Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 Now you have the language for it.

 Five years.
 Fifty books.
-One conclusion that changed how I read every dream: your brain is not being poetic.
+One conclusion: your brain is not being poetic.
 It’s being precise.
 And once you understand the precision, everything gets clearer — including the 3am ones.

 LeDoux · 12ms amygdala signal

-The snake, the pursuer, the exam room — none of it is random.
-Your brain chose the most accurate image available for what your actual life is generating right now.
-Every time.
+The snake, the pursuer, the exam room — your brain chose the most accurate image available for what your actual life is generating right now.
+Every single time.
+The image has an address.
+You already know it.

 Cartwright · REM processing